-Over the many years of being honored to be a part of many engagement ring buying experiences, I have noticed that men need more of a practical approach to how to conquer the tall task of picking the forever ring for his forever love.
+Over the many years of being honored to be a part of many engagement ring buying experiences, I have noticed that a more practical approach of how to conquer the tall task of picking the forever ring is needed.
 As most of us know or have heard, the "4 C's" are usually what most people stress when first picking out the diamond.
 But even "cut, clarity, color, and carat weight" can be intimidating to someone who doesn't speak fluent diamond.
 In this post, I will definitely touch on those important "4 C's" and hopefully shed some light on how and why they matter.
 I am tailoring this to our men folk so I will organize this post in a list of points since I have noticed my own hubby does things this way.
 Here we go…

 So you have the girl and now you need the ring.
 But ALWAYS keep in mind that no matter what, the ring is all about your girl!

 1) What is your girl's personal style?